Special Article - Retinal Diseases

 - Young JW, Geyer MA.
 Evaluating the role of the alpha-7 nicotinic acetylcholine receptor in the pathophysiology and treatment of schizophrenia.
 Biochem Pharmacol.
 2013; 86: 1122-1132.

 - Whiting PJ, Schoepfer R, Conroy WG, Gore MJ, Keyser KT, Shimasaki S, et al. Expression of nicotinic acetylcholine receptor subtypes in brain and retina.
-Mol Brain Res.
+Brain Res Mol Brain Res.
 1991; 10: 61-70.

-- Keyser KT, Britto LGR, Schoepfer R, Whiting P, Cooper J, Conroy W, et al. Three subtypes of a-Bgt-sensitive nicotinic ACh receptors are expressed in chick retina.
+- Keyser KT, Britto LR, Schoepfer R, Whiting P, Cooper J, Conroy W, et al. Three subtypes of alpha-bungarotoxin-sensitive nicotinic acetylcholine receptors are expressed in chick retina.
 J Neurosci.
 1993; 13: 442-454.